bracke/FileChop/README.md

 GNATchop takes a file and searches through that file for compilation units which are placed in separate files.

-NOTE: this app is a RISC OS app.
+NOTE: this app is a RISC OS app and will not run on other platforms.

 # Frontend use